WOGRA-AG/functionserver/README.md

   the service provider will support you with an appId.
 Only with an valid appId you are able to add functions to the server.

-### /getFunction
+### /getFunction (Post)

-returns nthe function data of the given function in database.
+returns the function data of the given function in database.
 If the function wasn't found an 404 error code will be returned.

 #### Sample call